-1The DNR will coordinate with AFS on scheduled maintenance and establish desired operational dates for NFDRS-RAWS sites, and communicate them to AFS by March 1 of each year.
-The DOI apportions the cost for NFDRS-RAWS maintenance through the Interior Telecommunications Coordinating Group AOP and those costs, excluding labor (see Clause 43.e.2) are included in the Bill for Collection for Annual Fixed Costs.
+1 The DNR will coordinate with AFS on scheduled maintenance and establish desired operational dates for NFDRS-RAWS sites, and communicate them to AFS by March 1 of each year.
+The DOI apportions the cost for NFDRS-RAWS maintenance through the Interior Telecommunications Coordinating Group AOP and those costs, excluding labor (see Clause 44.e.2) are included in the Bill for Collection for Annual Fixed Costs.

-2The DOI will calibrate and maintain the below identified DNR NFDRS-RAWS sites: Bentalit, Chatanika, T-Lake, Stoney River, Telida, Willow, Ninilchik, Salcha, Goodpaster, Paxson, Flat, Homer, Chitina, Angel Creek, George Creek, Tok River Valley, Big Lake, Gold King, Skilak Guard, Chistochina, and Point MacKenzie, Girdwood, Rabbit Creek, Campbell Creek and Eagle River.
+2 The DOI will calibrate and maintain the below identified DNR NFDRS-RAWS sites: Bentalit, Chatanika, T-Lake, Stoney River, Telida, Willow, Ninilchik, Salcha, Goodpaster, Paxson, Flat, Homer, Chitina, Angel Creek, George Creek, Tok River Valley, Big Lake, Gold King, Skilak Guard, Chistochina, and Point MacKenzie, Girdwood, Rabbit Creek, Campbell Creek and Eagle River.
 The USFS is responsible for the operation and maintenance of NFDRS-RAWS located within the Tongass and Chugach National Forests.

-3NFDRS-RAWS schedules for NPS and FWS stations are determined by those agencies and may be maintained by other agencies under other agreements.
+3 NFDRS-RAWS schedules for NPS and FWS stations are determined by those agencies and may be maintained by other agencies under other agreements.

+4 NFDRS requires annual RAWS maintenance to be completed no later than 30 days prior to the start of fire season; however, some Alaska RAWS sites may not be accessible by this date.

 Automatic Lightning Detection Network

 The AFS is responsible for the installation, maintenance, and operation of the statewide automatic lightning detection network.
 Data from this network is available to all agencies on the AICC website (https://fire.ak.blm.gov/maps.php) and is provided at no charge to federal agencies as part of the wildland fire suppression services designated to AFS in 620 DM 5.
 DNR contributes funding to AFS to support this network and those expenses are included in the Bill for Collection for Annual Fixed Costs.
 The target date for the system to be operational will be May 20 annually.